March 25, 2023 at 1:13 p.m.

 Whenever you install a new app that needs to use your microphone, iOS forces the app to confirm.
 Many times people reflexively reject microphone activation out of privacy concerns.
 Most apps will ask each time, but some may resume operation with a muted microphone.
 It’s easy to forget that you shut off access to the mic, but it’s easy to restore.

 Privacy settings and muting are the most common reasons your iPhone’s microphone isn’t working.
 Fortunately, it’s easy to fix.
-Simply tap on Settings > Privacy > Microphone to activate your mic for a specific app.
+Simply tap on Settings > Privacy & Security > Microphone to activate your mic for a specific app.

 Another common issue is muting the mics within an app.
 Many apps have mute buttons for microphones to enhance group communications.
 For example, if you’re phoning into a corporate meeting with several participants, you typically want to mute your mic when it’s not in use.